 As an example, you could earn you BSN in as little as one year in an RN-to-BSN program (typically two years), and earn your MSN in three years instead of four in an RN-to-MSN program.

 Secondly, make sure the nursing program you’re enrolling in will teach you about the area of focus you’re interested in.
-If your end goal is to pursue a master’s degree and become a nurse anesthetist, you’ll need to begin laying the foundation for this career field and find curriculum that will pinpoint your interests.
+If your end goal is to pursue a master’s degree and become a nurse anesthetist, you’ll need to begin laying the foundation for this career field and find

 Yes.
 You’ll need to have your license, pass a criminal background check and have maintained a certain GPA, depending upon the school and program you choose.
 You’ll also need to have earned your associate’s degree and have passed the NCLEX-RN.

 In order to obtain licensure, you’ll need to graduate from an approved nursing program and pass the National Council Licensure Examination (NCLEX-RN).
 RNs enrolling in a RN-to-BSN program are already licensed.The NCLEX exam covers four “categories of needs,” according to the National Council of State Boards of Nursing:

 - Safe, effective care environment: Management care and safety and infection control

 - Psychosocial integrity: Coping and adaptation and psychosocial adaptation

 - Health promotion and maintenance: Growth and development through the life span and prevention and early detection of disease